tbcey74123/Difference-Subspace-Search/README.md

 ### Other Dependencies

-Please check the dependencies according to target script.
+Please check the dependencies according to your target script.
 For example, if you are going to try our Application using GANSynth model, you must make sure the requirements for GUI & GANSynth are corrected installed.

 #### Requirements for GUI